noxxxxxious/cientos/docs/guide/abstractions/text-3d.md

 </template>
 ```

-In addition, you can use the power of Vue to add reactivity, but you need to apply the needUpdates prop, for example you can create a reactive value, apply a v-model and make the bound, the Text3D component will update
+In addition, you can use the power of Vue to add reactivity, but you need to apply the `needUpdates` prop.
+For example, you can create a reactive value, apply a v-model, make the bound, and the Text3D component will update.

 ```vue
 <template>